sawyerpopAraf/E-Commerce/readme.md

 Order Tracking: Users can view the status of their orders.
 Delete Cart Items: Once a cart is checked out, the cart items from that cart cannot be removed.
 Thus, a soft delete can be used.

+Add Item to Cart and Checkout:
+Only a registered user can add an item to the cart.
+Once the cart is checked out, it will immediately become an order, and no item from that cart can be deleted—only soft deleted.

+Membership:
+There are three different levels of membership: Bronze (no discount), Silver (15% discount if your total purchase exceeds 15), and Gold (30% discount if total purchase exceeds 30)

 Admin
 Product Management: Create, read, update, and perform soft deletes on products in the catalog.
 Brand Management: Manage all product brands, including creating new brands and editing existing ones.